jundalisay/superb/content/en/research/einstein/relativity/section-06.md

-+++
+---
+title: "Addition Of Velocities Employed In Classical Mechanics"
+heading: "Section 6"
+date: 2022-04-20
-title=  "Addition Of Velocities Employed In Classical Mechanics" heading=  "Section 6" description=  "Classical Mechanics allows the adding of Velocities to make a total Velocity.
-But special relativity does not, because its base is light which has a constant speed" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-05" linkbtext=  "section 5" linkf=  "/research/einstein/relativity/section-07" linkftext=  "section-7"
+description: "Classical Mechanics allows the adding of Velocities to make a total Velocity.
+But special relativity does not, because its base is light which has a constant speed"
-+++
+image: "/covers/rel.jpg"
+---

 The train is travelling with a constant velocity `v`.
 A man walks from the back of the train movig forward in the direction of travel with a velocity `w`.